jiejieling/httproxy/README.rst

   -d, --daemon                 Daemonize (run in the background).
 The
                                default logfile path is httproxy.log in
                                this case.
-  -c, --configfile CONFIGFILE  Path to a configuration file.
   -v, --verbose                Log headers.

 To start the proxy server and bind it to port 22222 (the port on which it will